Introduction

 In this guide I will tell you how to setup and work with publish subscribe domain in Apache Kafka in windows environment.
-I am not going to tell you about Kafka and you will find very good documentation on this here.
+I am not going to tell you about Kafka and you will find very good documentation about Apache Kafka.

 Kafka works on publish subscribe domain and this tutorial will show you how to create topic, how to send or publish messages, how to consume messages etc using command line tool.